loader-icon

 36 months, before a refresher is required.

-Arc Flash Safety Training (NFPA 70E) course will provide an overview of the hazards associated with working on or near electrical conductors and equipment, with a special emphasis on arc flash hazards and the regulatory requirements for protecting employees from these hazards.
+Our Arc Flash Safety Training (NFPA 70E) course is developed in alignment with the most recent 2024 edition of NFPA 70E regulations and meets all applicable requirements.
+This course will provide an overview of the hazards associated with working on or near electrical conductors and equipment, with a special emphasis on arc flash hazards and the regulatory requirements for protecting employees from these hazards.

 An arc flash is a phenomenon where a flashover of electric current leaves its intended path and travels through the air from one conductor to another, or to the ground.
 The results of an arc flash are often violent.
 An arc flash gives off thermal radiation (heat) and bright, intense light that can lead to serious injuries or even death.